-As a finishing touch I used glossy accents on the belts, flowers and butterflies.
-Isnt it a cheerful scene?
+As a finishing touch I used glossy accents on the stems and the word ‘Happy’.

-Would you like to win a $25 store credit to Newton’s Nook Designs online shop?
-We are giving them out to TWO lucky winners!
+Would you like to win the “Autumn Oval” Stamp Set?
+This stamp set will be given away to ONE lucky winner!
 Here’s how to win: Comment on the NND blog and Design Team blogs (see list below)!
 The winner will be chosen at random from the collective reveal posts.
 Make sure to check out each of their blogs and comment for your chance to win.
 You will not know which blog has been chosen so the more you comment on the better your chances are of winning!
-You have until Monday, April 20th at 9pm EST to comment — winners will be announced on the blog post on Tuesday, April 21st.
+You have until Thursday August 18th at 9pm ET to comment — winners will be announced on the blog post on Friday August 19th.

 Check out all the awesome Design Team Blogs below to enter: